Megaselia scalaris: Importance to forensic entomology

 Megaselia scalaris are important in the study of forensic entomology because evidence derived from the lifecycle and behavior of these flies is useful in both medicocriminal and abuse/neglect cases and is admissible in court.

-Megaselia scalaris are small in size; this allows them to locate carrion buried within the ground and to locate bodies concealed in coffins.
+These flies are small in size; this allows them to locate carrion buried within the ground and to locate bodies concealed in coffins.
 They can travel 0.5 m in a four-day period.
 They lay their eggs on carrion to provide food for the hatched larvae.

-Often, Megaselia scalaris may be the only forensic entomological evidence available if the carrion is obstructed or concealed in a place that is hard for other insects to reach.
+Often, M. scalaris may be the only forensic entomological evidence available if the carrion is obstructed or concealed in a place that is hard for other insects to reach.
 Larger flies are not always able to reach the carrion.
 Calculations involving M. scalaris can result in an insect colonization time that can be used for a postmortem interval, which may help establish an estimated time of death.
-M. scalaris are classified in a secondary forensic role because they prefer older decaying carrion.
+Megaselia scalaris are classified in a secondary forensic role because they prefer older decaying carrion.

-Evidence collected by forensic entomologists involving Megaselia scalaris has been used to demonstrate in court that caretakers have neglected the care of their elderly patients.
-Megaselia scalaris is also involved in cases of myiasis.
+Evidence collected by forensic entomologists involving M. scalaris has been used to demonstrate in court that caretakers have neglected the care of their elderly patients.
+This species can also cause myiasisin humans.
 Megaselia scalaris larvae found on a body can be used in court as a tool to show "time of death" or "time of neglect".